The department also provides an open access bone densitometry service.

 Allied health professionals

-The physiotherapy and occupational therapy services include a well equipped physiotherapy unit and comprehensive assessment kitchen and specialist splinting facility.
+The physiotherapy and occupational therapy services include a well-equipped physiotherapy unit and specialist splinting facility.

 Education